 The Sukiennice on the Main Market Square is a magnificent landmark once used to entertain Prince Charles, and is now often home to market stalls selling an assortment of textiles and local crafts – perfect for finding a little trinket to take back home.

 The architectural gem of the 13th century St Mary’s Basilica is also on the Main Market Square.
 Its trumpet signal can be heard every hour and plays as a reminder to the 13th century trumpeter who was shot in the throat whilst sounding the warning signal for the Mongol attack on the city.
 With an appearance on the popular film Schlinder’s List and an imposing façade and captivating interior, it is well worth a visit.
 For more inspiration on things to do in Krakow, check out our guide.

-Cultural city breaks in Krakow
+Cultural holidays in Krakow

 There are many museums and galleries to explore in Krakow too, including the National Museum on Maja Street, The Czartoryskis Museum on Jana Street which is home to Leonardo da Vinci’s “Lady with an Ermine”, and the City of Krakow Historical Museum – to name a few!